kevinolega/homepage/about.md

 In 2010, I started a website titled [minimal changes](http://minimalchanges.com) about my personal experiments to develop free time, spare cash, a clear head and lighter living by applying minimalist lifestyle expriments and by testing counter intuitive strategies on myself.
 It's been a fun ride.

 I'm from the Philippines and I enjoy travel and trying out food.
 Occassionaly, I take lots of pictures.
 I started a website named [Philippine Island Living](http://philippineislandliving.com) to share tips and stories about my adventures and the things I enjoy about life in the Philippines.
+I eventually rebranded the website in 2020 to help promote local businesses and service providers.

 I worked in the BPO industry since 2007 my friends have been asking me for tips on how to get hired in a call center.
 I'm an introvert.
 People who know me growing up know it that's why they ask me for tips because they couldn't believe the improvement.
 I enjoy teaching people because I know the challenges of people who are shy or have difficulty communiting.
 I enjoy helping shy people like me.
 Over time I realized that I've been spending a bit too much time doing this so I decided to set up a website and write all my lessons instead of spending a few hours with them teaching them all I know over beer or food.
 [Call Center Training Tips is an online reference to help people get hired in a call center](http://callcentertrainingtips.com).